 To hire a GA where the job description is unchanged from a previously approved job description:

-Fill out and submit the GA HIRING FORM.
-The information from the form will be used to initiate their contract with Academic Affairs and GA benefits across the university.
+Fill out and submit the GA hiring form.
+In addition, you will also initiate the background check process. *Please note all GA’s must have a background check once a year. * The information from the form will be used to initiate their contract with Academic Affairs and GA benefits across the university, once the background checks have been started.

 To get approval to post a position or hire a GA into a newly created position or positions with an updated job description: